Computable reducibility of equivalence relations and an effective jump operator: Introduction

 One of the major goals in the study of computable reducibility is to compare the relative complexity of classification problems on a countable domain.
 In this context, if $E\leq F$ we say that the classification up to $E$-equivalence is no harder than the classification up to $F$-equivalence.
 For instance, classically the rank~$1$ torsion-free abelian groups (the subgroups of $\mathbb{Q}$) may be classified up to isomorphism by infinite binary sequences up to almost equality.
 Since this classification may be carried out in a way which is computable in the indices, there is a computable reduction from the isomorphism equivalence relation on c.e.\ subgroups of $\mathbb{Q}$ to the almost equality equivalence relation on c.e.\ binary sequences.

 A second major goal in this area is to study properties of the hierarchy of equivalence relations with respect to computable reducibility.
-The full hierarchy is of course quite complex, for instance, it is shown in \cite[Theorem~4.5]{bard} that it is at least as complex as the Turing degree order.
+The computable reducibility quasi-order is quite complex: for instance it is shown in \cite[Theorem~4.5]{bard} that it is at least as complex as the Turing degree order, and in \cite{andrews2021structure} that its theory is equivalent to second order arithmetic.
 In a portion of this article we will pay special attention to the sub-hierarchy consisting of just the ceers.
 An equivalence relation $E$ on $\N$ is called a \emph{ceer} if it is computably enumerable, as a set of pairs.
-Ceers were introduced in \cite{gao-gerdes}, and their structure has been studied in subsequent works such as \cite{andrews-etal-universal,andrews-sorbi-joins,andrews-sorbi-jumps}.
+Ceers were called positive equivalence relations in \cite{ershov}, subsequently named ceers in \cite{gao-gerdes}, and further studied in works such as \cite{andrews-etal-universal,andrews-sorbi-joins,andrews-sorbi-jumps}.

 As with other complexity hierarchies, it is natural to study operations such as jumps.
 One of the most important jumps in Borel complexity theory is the Friedman--Stanley jump, which is defined as follows.
-If $E$ is a Borel equivalence relation on the standard Borel space $X$, then the \emph{Friedman--Stanley jump} of $E$, denoted $E^+$, is the equivalence relation defined on $X^\N$ by
+If $E$ is a Borel equivalence relation on the standard Borel space $X$, then the \emph{Friedman--Stanley jump} of $E$, denoted $E^{+}$, is the equivalence relation defined on $X^\N$ by

-Friedman and Stanley showed in \cite{friedman-stanley} that the jump is \emph{proper}, that is, if $E$ is a Borel equivalence relation, then $E<_B E^+$.
+Friedman and Stanley showed in \cite{friedman-stanley} that the jump is \emph{proper}, that is, if $E$ is a Borel equivalence relation, then $E<_B E^{+}$.
 Moreover they studied the hierarchy of iterates of the jump and showed that any Borel equivalence relation induced by an action of $S_{\infty}$ is Borel reducible to some iterated jump of the identity.

-In this article we study a computable analog of the Friedman--Stanley jump, called the computable FS-jump, in which the arbitrary sequences $x(n)$ are replaced by computable enumerations $\phi_e(n)$.
+In this article we study a computable analog of the Friedman--Stanley jump, called the computable FS-jump and denoted $E^{\jump}$, in which the arbitrary sequences $x(n)$ are replaced by computable enumerations $\phi_e(n)$.
 In Section~2 we will give the formal definition of the computable FS-jump, and establish some of its basic properties.

-In Section~3 we show that the computable FS-jump is proper, that is, if $E$ is a hyperarithmetic equivalence relation, then $E<E^+$.
+In Section~3 we show that the computable FS-jump is proper, that is, if $E$ is a hyperarithmetic equivalence relation, then $E<E^{\jump}$.
 We do this by showing that any hyperarithmetic set is many-one reducible to some iterated jump of the identity, and establishing rough bounds on the descriptive complexity of these iterated jumps.